coldshrine/study-notes/books/designing-data-intensive-applications.md

 ### Transmitting event streams

 A record is more commonly known as an _event_.
 Something that happened at some point in time, it usually contains a timestamp indicating when it happened acording to a time-of-day clock.

+An event is generated once by a _producer_ (_publisher_ or _sender_), and then potentially processed by multiple _consumers_ (_subcribers_ or _recipients_).
+Related events are usually grouped together into a _topic_ or a _stream_.

+A file or a database is sufficient to connect producers and consumers: a producer writes every event that it generates to the datastore, and each consumer periodically polls the datastore to check for events that have appeared since it last ran.